desuk/desuk.github.io/content/_index.md

 ## Next meeting

-8th June 2019, Civil Service Club ([map](https://goo.gl/maps/Rnxri95RcCLaJNAh6)).
+8th June 2019, Civil Service Club ([map](https://goo.gl/maps/Rnxri95RcCLaJNAh6)) at 2pm.
 Come along, chat and hear music that is "beyond category".
+The Civil Service Club has a bar and serves food.

 ## Non-society events